From Attic to Restore: How Wildlife Damage Repair Really Works in Michigan

 Broader Contamination Cleanup

-In addition to bat guano, Titus Restoration thoroughly removes and sanitizes any contaminant left by invading animals, including:
+In addition to bat guano, Titus Contracting thoroughly removes and sanitizes any contaminant left by invading animals, including:

 • Urine-soaked insulation — fully removed and replaced